 Shivering due to pain and fever should be addressed by a veterinarian in order to identify the underlying cause, and so should episodes of shivering possibly due to seizures, allergic reactions, ingestion of toxins, muscle weakness, low calcium levels in nursing dogs, electrolyte imbalances, etc.

-Disclaimer: this article is not to be used as a substitute for professional veterinarian advice.
-If your dog is shivering please report to your veterinarian or animal emergency center for a proper assessment, diagnosis and treatment.
+This article is not to be used as a substitute for professional veterinarian advice.
+If your dog is shivering, please report to your veterinarian or animal emergency center for proper assessment, diagnosis, and treatment.

 - Amy Flowers, DVM, "Dog Shivering and Trembling: Causes and Treatments," WebMD.
 April 2017.
 Accessed November 28, 2017.

 - "Shaker Syndrome in Dogs."
 WebMD.
 Accessed November 28, 2017.

 - David F. Kramer, "Tremors and Seizures in Dogs: Causes, Diagnosis, and Treatment," WebMD.
 Accessed November 29, 2017.

 - Adrienne Warber, "What Are the Symptoms of a Dog Dying from Kidney Failure?," LovetoKnow.
 Accessed November 29, 2017.